datastaxdevs/workshop-intro-to-graphql/README.md

 ## 3. Launch Gitpod

-[Gitpod](https://www.gitpod.io/) is an 100% online IDE based on [VS Code](https://github.com/gitpod-io/vscode/blob/gp-code/LICENSE.txt?lang=en-US).
+[Gitpod](https://www.gitpod.io/) is an 100% online IDE based on [Visual Studio Code](https://github.com/gitpod-io/vscode/blob/gp-code/LICENSE.txt?lang=en-US).
 To initialize your environment simply click on the button below _(CTRL + Click to open in new tab)_ You will be asked for you github account, as needed.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/datastaxdevs/workshop-intro-to-graphql)

 This will bootstrap your demo environment.
-Be patient, it will take a couple minutes as everything loads up.
+Be patient, it will take a few minutes as everything loads up.

 > **Note**: during loading of the Gitpod environment, a new tab will be tentatively opened
 > with an URL such as `https://8080-datastaxdev-[...].gitpod.io/graphiql`.